Wluper/matilda/README.md

 (LIDA)$ pwd
 ~/LIDA/lida
 (LIDA)$ cd server/

 (LIDA)$ python lida_app.py
 ```

 You should see the Flask server running in the Terminal now on port 5000.

+Alternatively you may use gunicorn to run the server app:
+gunicorn --bind localhost:5000 lida_app:LidaApp

 ### Running the Front End

 Simply navigate to localhost:5000 if you installed the server locally or insert the remote server address.
 Keep in mind you may need to open the correct ports on your firewall(s) in order to reach the server.
-You may also have to set the backend address for your http requests in web/server/gui/source/utils/backend.js.
+You may also have to set the backend remote address for your http requests in
+LIDA's file /web/server/gui/source/utils/backend.js.

+### Username and password

+On its first start LIDA creates an administrator account with username "admin" and password "admin".
+You need to use this credentials for your first login.
+Once you are allowed to enter it's recommended
+to change the admin password from the graphical interface.

 ## Adding Custom Labels